samedit66/indusgpt/src/ai/faq_agent/faq.md

 We work with high-volume traffic (gaming-related) and process over ₹12,000,000+ in daily incoming transactions.
 We are looking to buy or rent corporate accounts in India that can be connected to a PSP (such as Razorpay, Cashfree, PayU, Getepay, etc.) to accept payments.
 We are ready for long-term cooperation and offer up to 5% of the profit for stable account performance.
 For example: ₹500,000 daily volume = ₹25,000 your share (5%).

-**Required Questions**
-1. Do you have corporate/business accounts?
-In which banks?
-2. Are they connected to any PSP (Razorpay, Cashfree, PayU, etc.)?
-3. Can you provide login and password access to the PSP account?
-4. Do you already have a website approved by the PSP?
-  → If yes — please give us hosting access (we may need to adjust code or API)
-  → If not — we will create the website ourselves
-5. Are you open to working under a profit-sharing model instead of just a one-time deal?

 **Work Process**
 1. Access to PSP account
  – You share the login + password (e.g. Razorpay)